 With clients large and small, we see how easy it is for executives and analysts to be disconnected.
 Strategy fades from daily tactics.
 Blame our historically siloed business structures and a lack of tools that can share information across roles without bogging down productivity.

 The paradigm, however, is shifting.
 Increasing VISIBILITY is a key to increasing alignment across all aspects of a business.
-This is part of the paradigm shift that started for Kalibrate back in the 1970s, when we realized that a defensive focus on cutting costs was not as effective or sustainable as a proactive focus on building profits.
+This is part of the paradigm shift that started for Kalibrate in its early years, when we realized that a defensive focus on cutting costs was not as effective or sustainable as a proactive focus on building profits.
 We still believe that today.

 A focus on building profits takes a clear eye across all aspects of a business.
 That’s not as easy as it sounds.
 We find that many fuel and convenience retailers don’t really understand why they are being successful or why they aren’t living up to their potential—sometimes by a wide margin.
 They don’t know how different parts of the business really contribute, beyond a few financial metrics.